drseg/swift-fsm/README.md

     }
 }

-// runtime error: logical clash
+// 💥 error: logical clash
 ```

-See the errors section for more information
+See the errors section for more information (TBA…)

 ##### Chainable Blocks - `matching` and `actions`